Pink tax: Economic impact

 By putting higher prices on essential products like menstrual products, personal care products, and overall increases the cost of living for women compared to men.
 This added financial burden exacerbates existing gender inequalities, as women already earn about 20% less than men on average.
 More so, the pink tax contributes to the phenomenon of "period poverty" where many women struggle to afford basic menstrual products which can affect social, emotional, and physical health.
 Studies have shown that women can pay thousands of dollars more over their lifetimes because of the pink tax, which furthers the wealth gap between genders.
 Efforts to address the pink tax, such as state-level bans and campaigns aim to alleviate some of these economic burdens faced by women, but a federal solution is still lacking.
 Therefore, the economic impact of the pink tax highlights the urgent need for comprehensive measures to promote gender equity and financial empowerment for all.

+On a global scale, the Women's Economic Opportunity Index gap was measured to be 61.0% closed across 148 nations in 2025.
+Some of the OECD countries with the most significant gender pay gaps are South Korea, at around 31%, and Latvia and Israel, at just under 25%.
+The EU pay gap ranges from -0.7% in Luxembourg to over 17% in countries such as Germany and Austria.
+In some African countries, women make up to 30% less than their male counterparts.
+Finally, in Australia, the gender pay gap is around 17%.
+In developing nations, the economic participation and opportunity gender gap is typically much more pronounced due to factors such as limited access to education and employment opportunities for women.

 US legislation

 Congresswoman Jackie Speier

 Representative Jackie Speier was a member of the California State Senate from 1998 to 2006.
 In 2008, she was elected to the U.S. House of Representatives, representing California's 12th Electoral District until 2013 and California's 14th Electoral District from 2013 to 2023.
 Speier, a Democrat, is a member of the House Committee on Energy and Commerce.
-She also speaks out for equal rights and LGBTQ rights, and involves herself in many related organizations.
+She speaks in support for equal rights and LGBTQ rights, and involves herself in many related organizations.